nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-complex.md

 <script src="https://gist.github.com/RobertGoochUK/a5d896f2dba7119f98bbdd69be8e3a7f.js"></script>

-## Avloclor 250mg tablets (Alliance Pharmaceuticals Ltd), one to be taken once a week, start one week before travel and continue until 4 weeks after return ##
+## Avloclor 250mg tablets (Alliance Pharmaceuticals Ltd), two to be taken once a week, start one week before travel and continue until 4 weeks after return ##

 Complex because the instruction to "start one week before travel and continue until 4 weeks after return" cannot be a coded instruction so is conveyed as free-text within **patientlInstruction**.